 Dr. Sherry R. Schachter the Director of Bereavement Services for Calvary Hospital / Hospice where she develops, coordinates, and facilitates educational services for staff and families.
 She facilitates weekly bereavement groups for bereaved spouses/partners, adults whose parents have died and parents who have lost adult children.
 Dr Schachter also directs Camp Compass®, the hospital’s weeklong summer camp for bereaved children and adolescents.
 Dr Schachter is a recipient of the prestigious Lane Adams Award for Excellence in Cancer Nursing from the American Cancer Society and for over thirty years has worked with dying patients and their family caregivers.
 In addition, she is the past president of the Association for Death Education and Counseling The Thanatology Association (ADEC) and a member of the International Work Group on Death, Dying and Bereavement (IWG).
 Dr Schachter has a private practice in New York City and Pennsylvania, writes a monthly column for Journeys, a publication from the Hospice Foundation of America and also publishes and lectures on issues related to dying, death and loss.

-Margaret Souza is an Associate Professor at SUNY/Empire State College.
+Margaret Souza is a Professor Emerita at SUNY/Empire State College.
 Her research focuses on the process of dying in the US and the various ways in which different participants understand and respond to the process.
 She also conducts research about individuals living with chronic (often considered terminal) diagnoses as well as bereavement as a social process.
 She began the Special Interest Group on Death and Bereavement in the Society for Medical Anthropology to provide the increasing number of scholars in this area with a opportunity to share their research and provide information regarding conferences and events that would be of interest to the participants.
 Before earning a PhD in medical anthropology from The New School, she worked as a clinical social worker for 20 years in acute and long term care medical settings.
 She also holds a MSW from Wayne State University.

 My name is Ken West.
 I spent 45 years working in UK cemeteries & crematoria.
 I obtained the Diploma of the Institute of Burial & Cremation Administration (IBCA) in 1974, and the Diploma in Management Studies (DMS – Credit) and Diploma of the Institute of Leisure and Amenity Management (ILAM) with distinctions in 1991.
 I was awarded the MBE by HRH Queen Elizabeth in 2002 and an Honorary MA by Durham University in 2012.